raphael-ritz/eudat.accounting.client/README.rst

     -d DOMAIN, --domain DOMAIN
                           name of the domain holding the account.
 Default: eudat -k KEY, --key KEY     key used to refer to the record.
 If not set the accounting server will create the key.
+Specifying an existing key will overwrite the existing record.
                           Default: "" - not set
     -t TYPE, --type TYPE  type of the resource accounted.
+Default: storage -s SERVICE, --service SERVICE
-Default: storage -n NUMBER, --number NUMBER
+                          UID (or PID) of the registered service component reporting the record.
+Default: "" - not set -n NUMBER, --number NUMBER
                           number of objects associated with this accounting record.
 This is EUDAT specific.
-Default: "" - not set -m MEASURE_TIME, --measure_time MEASURE_TIME
+Default: "" - not set -o OBJECT_TYPE, --object_type OBJECT_TYPE
+                          object type for the number of objects specified with "-n".
+This is EUDAT specific.
+                          Default: "registered objects"
+    -m MEASURE_TIME, --measure_time MEASURE_TIME
                           measurement time of the accounting record if different from the current time.
 Default: "" - not set